Darlings! This is an updated dish. The Fab posted it first, sometime in 2007, but she (because The Fab almost never measures) titled it as ...

 SPRINKLE with Garlic Powder, Onion Powder, Salt, Pepper, Crushed Celery Seed, TOSS.

-HEAT Oil in Fry Pan - Medium Heat (you knew that) - Just a minute or so then add the pork cubes to the pan.
 Lightly BROWN Pork Cubes In Oil.
 This took about 15 minutes, with The Fab stirring and breaking up the pork 3 or 4 times.
 The Fab also used the cover for her fry pan to speed the cooking of the pork.
 Quick note Darlings, it is easy to overcook pork - that will make it tough and dry.
 You are shooting for cooked through (no pink left) with just a touch of golden color on the outside.
 To be certain that the meat is cooked The Fab takes a cube or two out of the pan and cuts them in half.
 No pink = done.

 REDUCE HEAT to low.

-ADD Light Sesame Oil, TOSSADD Brown Sugar, Blackstrap Molasses, Maple Syrup, Nutmeg, Chili Sauce,TOSS.
+ADD Light Sesame Oil, TOSS.
+ADD Brown Sugar, Blackstrap Molasses, Maple Syrup, Nutmeg, Chili Sauce,TOSS.

 SERVE over Rice.